See also the Wiltshire Places, Salisbury and Swindon pages. Many of the titles on the Biography page also relate to Wiltshire places.

 Around 146 million years ago, the warm shallow seas receded, a new landscape emerged and a diversity of wildlife flourished in a probably Mediterranean-type climate.
 Across what is now Wiltshire and Dorset dinosaurs roamed, along with crocodiles, lizards and an array of small amphibians and mammals.
 This ground-breaking book examines the history of previous research and looks at recent finds, particularly remarkable plant discoveries made over the past thirty years or so in the Vale of Wardour, which are compared with fossil material from other parts of the world, particularly the Americas.
 It is hoped that this broad introduction will stimulate a wider appreciation of Wiltshire’s remarkable fossil heritage from the final epoch of the Jurassic Period.
 October 2011, 221 pages, illustrations, £12.95.
 ISBN 978-1-906978-01-3.

 The Church in Wiltshire, text by John Chandler, photography and gazetteer by Derek Parker.
 Wherever we turn we encounter churches and other Christian buildings.
 We tend to take them for granted, and miss the great tapestry of social history, geography, folklore, archaeology, art and popular culture which is woven into their fabric.
 With its lively and stimulating text and superb photographs this book is intended as an introduction to the fascinating story behind Wiltshire’s rich legacy of churches, and as a showpiece for the remarkable architectural and artistic heritage that they embrace.
 When first published (under a slightly different title) in 1993 this book was warmly received, and it has now been completely redesigned, with revised text and many new images.
 From Salisbury Cathedral to the humblest wayside chapel, Wiltshire’s places of worship bear witness to a long and often surprising history.
 This book provides the ideal companion.
-April 2006, 216-page square format paperback, superbly illustrated, price £9.95, ISBN 0-946418-46-2
+April 2006, reissued 2018, 216-page square format paperback, superbly illustrated, price £12.95, ISBN 978-0-946418-46-6

 The Dovecotes and Pigeon Lofts of Wiltshire, by John and Pamela McCann.